molinsp/eigendata/README.md

 ![logo](https://raw.githubusercontent.com/molinsp/eigendata-doc/master/docs/media/eigendata_overview.png)

-Besides these improvements, **Eigendata provides options to simplify the JupyterLab interface** for new users:
+Besides these improvements, **Eigendata provides options to simplify the JupyterLab experience** for new users:

-1. All the menus that can be found through `⌘ ⇧ C` are removed from the UI for simplicity
-2. Intuitive coda/notion like shortcuts for the sidebars `⌘ /` `⌘ \`
+- Intuitive coda/notion like shortcuts for the sidebars `⌘ /` `⌘ \`
-3. When you close a tab, the kernel is shut down
+- When you close a tab, the kernel is shut down

 All of these configurations can also be disabled through the advanced settings `⌘ ,`